 Rage Mode is an automatic overclocking feature created exclusively for RX 6800 XT and RX 6900 XT GPUs.

-SAM is a feature tied to RX 6000 GPUs and Ryzen 5000 CPUs, while Rage Mode is a feature for only the RX 6800 XT and RX 6900 XT.
+SAM is a trait linked to RX 6000 GPUs and Ryzen 5000 CPUs, while Rage Mode is a feature for only the RX 6800 XT and RX 6900 XT.

 Table of ContentsShow

 How Rage Mode Works

 The term Rage Mode is a callback to one of the first GPUs released by AMD (then known as ATI).
 In 1996, Rage GPUs were among the most powerful, hence AMD referencing that kind of performance increase with the modern-day feature and new SKUs.

 We hope that, at some point in the future, NVIDIA will remove some of the less useful features of the GeForce Experience application and implement more important settings/features, including manual overclocking.

 How To Enable Rage Mode

 To maximize the performance of your RX 6800 XT or RX 6900 XT, you must utilize the AMD Radeon Software.

-This can be started either from the Windows system tray (the small red icon) or by right-clicking on your desktop and selecting the first option.
+This can be started either from the Windows taskbar (the small red icon) or by right-clicking on your desktop and selecting the first option.

 After opening Radeon Software, click the Performance tab upstairs and pick Tuning.

-Keep in mind that the performance boost you receive from this tuning profile depends entirely on the model of your GPU.
-Different GPU models will deliver a different automatic overclock.
+Keep in mind that the speed increase you get from this tuning profile relies totally on the type of your GPU.
+Various GPU models will provide a distinct automatic overclock.